Jose-cyber/contacts-api/README.md

 # CONTACTS API

-In this project is a simple contact api, where's integrate with postgres database and use SMTP integration to send mail to administrator.
+This project is a simple contact api, where's integrate with postgres database and use SMTP integration to send mail to administrator.

 <img src="docs/fluxogram-contacts-send.svg" width="600"/>